top of page

 An exercise physiologist working with a patient

+This approach suits individuals who are prepared to engage in a structured, progressive rehabilitation process rather than seeking a quick fix.
 Two people can share the same diagnosis, such as shoulder pain or tendinopathy, yet require very different rehabilitation approaches.
 Symptoms, daily demands, training history, and goals all shape what recovery should look like.
 Effective rehabilitation starts with understanding this context, not applying a generic programme.

-What an Exercise Physiologist does in injury recovery
+What an Exercise Physiologist Does in Injury Recovery

 Clinical Exercise Physiologists prescribe and deliver evidence-based exercise for the prevention, management, and rehabilitation of injury and pain.
 In recovery settings, exercise is the primary intervention, not an optional add-on.